jfwiebe/pretix-wp-plugin/README.md

 Third, insert the ticketshop somewhere on your page by typing `[pretix-widget]` into an article.
 The plugin will replace the placeholder with the ticketshop.

 # Contributing
-Feel free to contribute improvements, bug-reports or bugfixes by creating an issue.
+Feel free to contribute improvements, bug-reports or bugfixes by creating an issue and/or a pull-request.
 If you have any further questions, please do not hesitate to ask!
 # License
 This code is licensed under the Apache 2.0 License, please see the LICENSE file for the full license text.